shanencross/Sweet-and-Savory-Treats/README.md

 * The terminal will output that it is "Now listening on" a certain URL.
 For me this is ```http://localhost:5000```, but it could be different.
 * Navigate in your web browser to whatever URL is displayed.
 This will show the home page.

+### Instructions

+* Anyone can view the treats and flavors!
+But for more functionality, you'll need to register an account.
+* Click the "Register or Login" button, then click on "Register".
+* Enter your email and desired password and submit the form.
+* Now navigate to the "Log in" and enter the same email and password.
+* Now return to the home page.
+There will be new links available that allow you to add and modify flavors and treats.
+Enjoy!

 ## Known Bugs

 None.